quantcdn/ai_provider_quant_cloud/README.md

 - Try reconnecting with OAuth
 - Check Drupal logs: `drush watchdog:show --type=ai_provider_quant_cloud`

+### Image generation issues

+**"Image too large" errors:**
+- The module automatically resizes images to meet Nova Canvas limits (4MP max, 2048px sides)
+- If you see this error, ensure the Sharp PHP extension is installed: `composer require drupal/image_effects`

+**"No image models available":**
+- Verify your Quant Cloud plan includes Bedrock image generation
+- Check that `image_generation` feature is enabled in your organization
+- Clear model cache: Go to Configuration > AI > Quant Cloud AI and click "Clear Model Cache"

+**Image quality issues:**
+- Try using `premium` quality in configuration for better results
+- Adjust the `similarity_strength` parameter (0.2-1.0) for image variations
+- Use more detailed prompts for better control

+### Streaming not working

+- Ensure your PHP version supports Server-Sent Events (SSE)
+- Check that your web server doesn't buffer responses (disable mod_deflate compression for SSE endpoints)
+- Increase `streaming_timeout` in advanced settings if timeouts occur
+- Enable logging to see streaming debug information

 ### Module configuration not saving

 - Clear cache: `drush cr`
 - Check file permissions
 - Verify Key module is enabled

+### Performance optimization

+- **Model caching**: Models are cached for 1 hour - adjust in code if needed
+- **Logging**: Disable request/response logging in production
+- **Streaming**: Use streaming for long responses to improve perceived performance
+- **Embeddings batch**: Process embeddings in batches for better throughput

 ## Development